What is keratoconus?

 A genetic component and a certain hereditary predisposition play a part in keratoconus.
 That is why it's important for close relatives to have an eye check-up before an initial diagnosis of keratoconus.

 This condition is strongly linked to rubbing the eyes either in a conscious or unconscious manner (for example, sleeping face down with your eye closed on your knuckles).

-Depending on the stage of the disease, the age of the patient and the progression of the disease (or lack therof), the treatment will differ.
+The treatment will differ depending on the stage of the disease, the age of the patient and the progression of the disease (or lack thereof).

 In the initial stage in which the corneal deformity is minimal or slight, the use of glasses or contact lenses is recommended in order to correct the eyesight.

 If progression is detected, especially in a young person with good eyesight, a UV light and vitamin B12 treatment (corneal crosslinking) can be administered.
 This treatment "hardens" the corrnea, stopping it from becoming more mishaped, impeding its progression and maintaing visual acuity.

 At moderate stages wheren the vision is still good with contact lenses despite a high to moderate astigmatism, rings or intrastromal segments can be used.
 They are small plastic implants that are inserted into the cornea and act like "little ribs" or "pillars" to tighten the cornea and regulate its form, reducing the astigmatism and improving vision.

 In advanced cases with a high corneal deformity, the presence of scarring or in cases where the disease is progressing, a cornea transplant will be required, either partial (deep anterior lamellar keratoplasty) or full (penetrating keratoplasty).

 Frequently asked questions

 Can I get refractive eye surgery with a keratoconus?
 Will I have to get a cornea transplant?